-Dutch and U.S. Remembrance:
+Dutch and U.S. remembrance:

 The Dutch lived the horrors of WW II, “The War to End All Wars”.
 And after meeting the people of The Netherlands, especially of my generation, it is my impression that Netherlanders will not forget those soldiers who liberated them and the Dutch resistance who risked and lost their lives for freedom.

 In the USA, many soldiers did not return, or were injured, but survivors came back as heroes on undamaged USA soil, except for Pearl Harbor, to carry on.
-There is of course great appreciation and honoring for those heroes who served for freedom.
+There is of course great appreciation and honouring for those heroes who served for freedom.

 In Europe and The Netherlands, the war was on your soil.
 Rotterdam and other cities were flattened.
 Civilian loss huge.
 Freedom and liberation meant survival.
 So for the Dutch, appreciation for all liberators seems more acute.
 Monuments and museums are spread throughout The Netherlands.
-They honor those who suffered, died, liberated, resisted, prevailed at great cost, and rebuilt.
+They honour those who suffered, died, liberated, resisted, prevailed at great cost, and rebuilt.
 Verbal thanks are still spoken.

 Beautiful green countryside dotted with farms and orchards overlook what was once a life and death battle for soldiers on both sides, pawns of war.
 Our hearts were lifted to know the sacrifice made helped preserve the freedom in this beautiful country and its people.

-Remembered with Flags:
+Remembered with flags: